LagoVista/docs/Workflows/Mappings/InputToAttribute.md

 # Input to Attribute

-An Input is a value that will come from a device message.
-You define your Inputs on a Workflow and then can map fields from your messages to the Input.
+If an [Input](../Input.md) is mapped to an [Attribute](../Attributes.md) the value contained in the input will be applied and stored to the attribute so it can be accessed at a later time or used within a report.
+Inputs are temporary and will only exist while the message is being processsed.